run2000/compactbeans/README.md

 Rely less heavily on inheritance, where possible.

   * FeatureDescriptor made an interface.
+  * Added a DescriptorData class to all the FeatureDescriptor implementations
+     - contains mutable information previously held directly in FeatureDescriptor
   * Added a DescriptorType to FeatureDescriptor for each feature descriptor type.
      - The avoids requiring instanceof tests to distinguish descriptors